NE-/Learning_Notes/Languages/CPP/C++20_Summary.md

 # Coroutines
 - Functions that suspend execution to be resumed later.
 - Stackless: suspend execution by returning to caller and the data required to resume execution is stored seperately from the stack.
-  - Allows asynchronouos code execution.
+  - Allows asynchronous code execution.
   - State stored in *heap* instead of stack.
 - A function is a coroutine if it contains any of the following:
   - `co_await`: suspend execution until resumed.